How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

 If you want to find the best time to travel to a destination, consider these three things about the location:

 - Shoulder season.
-This is the time between peak and off-peak — and a good time to take advantage of the benefits from both seasons.
+This is the time between peak and off-peak and a good time to take advantage of the benefits of both seasons.

 Pull up Google Calendar and start looking at dates that work for you.